GoodBoyNinja/Ae-Scripting-Release-Checklist/README.md

  &nbsp;

 ⚙️ Avoid preferences hell
 * If your script contacts the internet, and / or writes, deletes or makes changes to local files on the user's machine, be aware of the fact that users may prevent you from doing so, by disabling "Allow Scripts to Write Files and Access Network".
-You want to detect the state of this setting in your script.
+[You might want to warn users that access is denied to get your script to work.](resources/files_and_network_access.md)